mockdeep/typewiz/README.md

 For node.js code, please check out the [typewiz-node Runner](packages/typewiz-node/README.md).

 If you are interested in creating your own custom integration, see the [Integration Test](src/integration.spec.ts) for an example how to directly use the TypeWiz API.
+You can use the API directly by adding this library to your project:

+    yarn add -D typewiz

+or

+    npm install --save-dev typewiz

 ## License